Pharns/Pharns/README.md

 # Portfolio

-Hi, I'm Phanrns ("Founce") and this is my Cyber Security Portfolio.
+Hi, I'm Pharns ("Founce") and this is my Cyber Security Portfolio.
 I am currently seeking a challenging position that leverages my [mention key skills] and allows me to contribute to the dynamic field of cybersecurity.
 I am eager to join a forward-thinking organization where my skills and enthusiasm for security can make a meaningful impact.

 # Project Overview